iTunes: About playing music with AirPlay

-AirPlay-enabled output devices, like AirPort Express, work with iTunes 10 to allow you to listen to your content all around your home.
+AirPlay-enabled output devices, like AirPort Express and Apple TV, work with iTunes to allow you to listen to your content all around your home.

-Just plug your stereo system or speakers into the audio port on your AirPort Express using an audio cable or have your AirPlay-enabled output devices connect to the same local network as your iTunes library.
+You can plug your stereo system or speakers into the audio port on your AirPort Express using an audio cable, or you can connect your AirPlay-enabled output devices to the same local network as your iTunes library.

 Add AirPlay to your current network

-Simply connect your stereo system to the audio port on your AirPort Express using an audio cable and plug it into an electrical outlet.
-Once this is done, AirPlay wirelessly links to your existing network, letting you play your music in your room of choice with AirPlay-enabled output devices without moving anything or connecting anything else.
+Connect your stereo system to the audio port on your AirPort Express using an audio cable and plug it into an electrical outlet.
+After you connect, AirPlay wirelessly links to your existing network, letting you play music in any room with AirPlay-enabled output devices.

-AirPlay-enabled output devices other than AirPort Express may connect to the network in other ways.
-Refer to the instructions from the manufacturer for more details.
+AirPlay-enabled output devices other than AirPort Express may connect to the network in different ways.
+See the instructions from the manufacturer for more details.

 With AirPlay and iTunes 10 or later, you can listen to music through your computer speakers and multiple AirPlay outputs.

-The maximum number of outputs are three to six in typical conditions.
-The number that works for you will depend on your environmental conditions (such as building composition and local radio interference), distance to the outputs, and available network capacity relative to your other usage.
+The maximum number of outputs is three to six.
+The number that works for you depends on your environment (such as building composition and local radio interference), distance to the outputs, and available network capacity relative to your other usage.

-You can use the Multiple Speakers window to control the relative volume of your output devices.
+You can use the Multiple Speakers window to control the volume of your output devices.

-The sound coming out of your AirPlay output device may sound louder or softer because of on the accoustic characteristics of the area in which it is placed.
-The sound being outputted may sound different even in comparison to the sound output from the same device placed in a different area.
+The sound from your AirPlay output device may seem louder or softer because of the acoustics in the area, and the sound may be different compared to the sound from the same device in a different area.